nextpyp/prismpyp/docs/metadata.md

 You can build metadata using either **nextPYP preprocessing outputs** or **CryoSPARC outputs**.

+!!! info

-> 💡 The resulting metadata table consolidates microscope parameters, CTF statistics, and motion information across all micrographs in your dataset.
+   The resulting metadata table consolidates microscope parameters, CTF statistics, and motion information across all micrographs in your dataset.

 ## 1. Test Data and Results